i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 This is identical to the method proposed for ECIES-P256 for crypto types 1-3 in proposal 145 [Prop145]_.
+While this proposal was never adopted, the Java implementation developers prepared for crypto types in Router Identity key certificates by adding checks in several places in the code base.
+Most of this work was done in mid-2019.

 Tunnel Build Message